 In 2011, as states sought ways to reduce opioid prescriptions, family members urged sales staff to expand the drug market.
 According to an email, Mortimer asked if they could sell a generic version of OxyContin in order to "catch more cost sensitive patients".
 Kathe, her half-sister, suggested studying patients who switched to OxyContin to see if they could find models that could help them win new customers, according to documents filed by the Massachusetts court.

-In July 2011, Mortimer and Kathe's cousin, the dr. Richard Sackler, who had abandoned Purdue's presidency several years earlier but remained an influential board member, entered the field to promote opioids to doctors, although some of the company were concerned that his involvement might clash with regulators, according to Massachusetts case documents.
+In July 2011, Mortimer and Kathe's cousin, the dr. Richard Sackler, who had dropped out of Purdue's presidency several years earlier but remained an influential board member, stepped into the field to promote opioids to doctors, though some in the company were concerned his involvement might clash with regulators, according to Massachusetts case documents.